 When buying maracas for toddlers, here’s what you need to consider:

 The maracas must always be of appropriate size - they mustn’t be too long or too heavy.
-5-6 inches is usually the ideal size and every-inch above that should account for an year-older child.
-The point being - the longer the maracas will be, the more they will weigh, and more difficult it will be for your toddler to play them.
+5-6 inches is usually the ideal size and every inch above that should account for a year-older child.
+The point is - the longer the maracas will be, the more they will weigh, and the more difficult it will be for your toddler to play with them.